 With dozens of miles of coastline and hundreds of miles of tidal shorelines, Alabama is saturated with waterways and traffic related to the maritime industry.
 Accidents are bound to happen between commercial and recreational vessels traversing these waters.
 Maritime accidents can cause serious injury or death and are often complicated because of the unique laws that may apply.

-At Lattof & Lattof, PC, we represent individuals who have sustained maritime injuries in or off the coast of Alabama.
+At Lattof & Lattof, PC, we represent individuals who have sustained maritime injuries in or off the coast of Alabama as well as along the entire Gulf Coast.
 Our knowledgeable legal team can help you understand the laws related to maritime accidents and fight to ensure you receive the recovery you deserve.
 If you were injured in a maritime accident, contact our office at (251) 432-6691 to schedule a free consultation.

 What Is Maritime Law?